NT712/FNF-Porting-Stuff/README.md

 ## Instructions:

-1. You Need to install AndroidTools, Extensioon-Webview and to replace the linc_luajit
+1. You Need to install AndroidTools, Extension-Webview and to replace the linc_luajit

 To Install Them You Need To Open Command prompt/PowerShell And To Tipe
 ```cmd